 Auto top-up

-I designed and launched auto top-up from scratch — enabling seamless payments by covering low-balance scenarios and maintaining a target card balance
+I designed and launched auto top-up from scratch—a modular debit account feature that enables seamless payments by covering low-balance scenarios and maintaining a target balance, reducing payment failures

 Scope